Please ensure JavaScript is enabled for purposes of website accessibility Cystinosis Treatment | Staying on PROCYSBI® (cysteamine bitartrate)

 Types of cystine level tests

 Your cystine levels can be measured by one of two tests.
 The tests measure your levels differently.
+Keep in mind, your target cystine level range will depend on the test you take.

 TYPE OF TEST MIXED LEUKOCYTES TEST GRANULOCYTES TEST